25 Years of Satellite Data Shows Global Warming Is Accelerating Sea Level Rise - Slashdot

 To deny that there are clear cut benefits to global warning is asinine.
 My country for example is looking at massively increased agricultural production and reduced costs associated with extreme cold winters.

 Negatives?
 Weather patterns become more extreme, so more repairs to infrastructure will be needed.
 Former is huge for nation's GDP.
 Latter is tiny in comparison.
-Add to that the fact that like most nations that sat under the ice during ice age, our land is rising out of the sea faster than sea is rising
+Add to that the fact that like most nations that sat under the ice during ice age, our land is rising out of the sea faster than sea is rising, there are clear benefits even on local level.

+And then there's the whole "new paths for maritime travel" aspect which is bound to increase efficiency by a significant margin.

+That's why catastrophism folks like you espouse is just as dangerous as "global warning isn't happening" BS.
+Both are equally wrong, and both turn people from the sane actions that we actually need to take to make our transition to existing in a slowly but surely warming climate and all changes that brings with it.

 Re: (Score:2)